SaraMarie2502/sschaa-tswd-portfolio-templates/README.md

 # Portfolio

-# Examples
+# In Class Examples
-You can keep this section for stuff from in-class demos or your other work, or remove it.
+Placeholder: in-class demos and other work

 ## Assignment: [Visualizing overnment Debt](visualizing-government-debt)
 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `visualizing-government-debt.md`.
 For links to Markdown files in your repository, you can just include the name of the page without the `.md` extension.